General (scope, time limits)

 Court sessions are recorded according to the Civil Procedure Code.[26]
 The rules concerning the recording of court hearings are set out in Article 13 of Act 304/2004 on Judicial Organisation, which provides that:

 - The court hearings are recorded by video or audio technical means or recorded by stenography.
-Recordings or transcripts are immediately transcribed;
+Recordings are immediately transcribed;

 - The clerk or the stenographer shall record all the affirmations, questions and submissions of those present, including the president of the court panel;